+Objective 6:

-Objective 6: Work across government to support the delivery of programs and services to offreserve and urban Aboriginal populations "The BC Association of Aboriginal Friendship Centres welcomes this opportunity to advance the ORAAP implementation process and to continue to improve the auality of life for Aboriginal people
+Work across government to support the delivery of programs

+and services to offreserve and urban Aboriginal populations

 - Work with provincial ministries to identify how to better coordinate programs to improve outcomes. - Work with provincial ministries, Aboriginal partners, the federal government and local governments to develop an off-reserve Aboriginal action plan.